-What we are looking for: Successful candidates want to work on global deals and become partners of the future – not just qualify with us; are predicted (or have gained) a 2(1) in any degree discipline; have strong intellectual and analytical ability as well as good communication skills; and demonstrate resourcefulness, drive and dedication.
-Over half our trainees are non-law graduates and 30% were graduates or postgraduates when they applied to us.
+What we are looking for: Successful candidates want to work on global deals and become part of our future – not just qualify with us; are predicted (or have gained) a 2(1) in any degree discipline; have strong intellectual and analytical ability as well as good communication skills; and demonstrate resourcefulness, drive and dedication.
+60% of our current trainees are non-law graduates and 35% were graduates or postgraduates when they applied to us.

-What you'll do:The firm operates a unique, non-rotational system of training in which trainees can work across different practice areas simultaneously.
+What you'll do:The firm operates a unique, non-rotational system of training in which trainees can work across different practice areas at the same time.
 This allows for early responsibility and faster development of potential.

-Perks: Private healthcare, season ticket loan, group life cover, salary sacrifice schemes and personal pension.
+Perks: Free gym, subsidised café, private healthcare, season ticket loan, group life cover, salary sacrifice schemes and personal pension.

-Sponsorship:GDL and LPC paid, plus £9,000 maintenance grant per year of study.
-Fast-track LPC for sponsored students (mid-August to end-February) with a six month gap thereafter before training starts in September.
+Sponsorship:GDL and LPC paid, plus £10,000 maintenance grant per year of study.
+Fast-track LPC for sponsored students (mid-August to end-February) with a six-month gap before training starts in September.

 Facts and figures